magarena/magarena/release/README.txt

 hong yie
 melvin

-- double click a card to display read-only view of script file and groovy file if it exists.
-- click on script/groovy file path to open in external editor. wiki button added to various screen. added option to open wiki page in default browser for current screen.
+- double click a card to display read-only view of script file and groovy file if it exists click on script/groovy file path to open in external editor

-Update formats filter to include all current formats and all existing block formats
+- update formats filter to include all current formats and all existing block formats add new Status filter to explorer

-- improves responsiveness of search text field in card explorer by not filtering the card pool on every change event.
-Instead only initiate search after 500ms from the last event.
-So if you have reasonable typing speed it may only run a single search on, say "tap an untapped", instead of firing a new search for each character as it is typed (ie. 15 searches!).

-- added new preferences setting to switch custom background on/off.
+- improve responsiveness of search text field in card explorer

+- show card rating from Gatherer in card explorer

 - added the following to the card script:
-Add Dethrone Ability
-Add discard self to rule event action
-Add EachDraw effect

-- Populated the empty # column in the card explorer with the card value which is actually the player rating from the gatherer website.

-- added new Status filter to explorer. new "Playable" entry added to to Status filter.
-"New" status entry replaces "New Cards" filter. new "Missing (valid)" entry added to Status filter.
-This displays cards that are missing but whose associated script was loaded without any parsing errors from "scripts_missing". new "Missing (invalid)" entry added to Status filter.
-This displays cards that are missing but whose associated script was loaded with one or more parsing errors from "scripts_missing". new "Script file missing" entry added to Status filter.
-This displays cards which are missing and have no associated script file in the "scripts_missing" directory. added Formats filter with Extended and Standard options.
+  * ability: dethrone
+  * effect: You discard <amount> card [at random].
+  * effect: Each <player> draws <amount> cards.

 - fixed the following bugs:
-  * Refresh Edit: Refresh log text displayed 'permanent' instead of 'creature' Add missing 'can't be regenerated' to game log for Agonizing Demise
+  * Refresh's description showed 'permanent' instead of 'creature'
+  * Agonizing Demise missing 'can't be regenerated' in description
-  * Spiritmonger store chosen color in a variable, should not call it inside getColorFlags as choice will be reset to null after executeEvent completes fix for issue 606: Mana cost {0} not showing clearly in Card Explorer. fix for issue 615: Unable to set starting life to 20.
-fix: repainting issue with buttons on status bar. fix for issue 611 resolves issue 432 as well. fix for issue 611: Opening script file from card explorer locks file. fix for issue 610: AI appears to play a card from your hand!
+  * Spiritmonger did not change color
+  * mana cost {0} not showing clearly in card explorer (issue 606)
+  * unable to set starting life to 20 (issue 615)
+  * repainting issue with buttons on status bar
+  * opening script file from card explorer locks file (issue 611)
+  * play card animation sometimes looks as if AI is playing a card from your hand (issue 610)
-Edit: Binding Agony was dealing damage to controller of enchantment instead of enchanted creature's controller. add loseAllAbilities to MagicPermanent and correct implementation of "lose all abilities" in cards
+  * Binding Agony was dealing damage to controller of enchantment instead of enchanted creature's controller
+  * fix for issue 611 resolves issue 432 as well.
+  * 'lose all abilities' did not affect triggered abilities

 - added the following cards:
 Abyssal Hunter, Academy Rector, Act of Authority, Aegis of the Gods,